andrewrose43/DataScienceFromScratch_CodeTheBook/README.txt

 1) Read through the entire chapter.
 As I do so, I will create my own annotated version of the chapter:
     -These will be contained in files named with the suffix "-vanilla".
     -For each example, I will first copy it while following along, then delete it, close the book, and attempt to code it from scratch.
 I will repeat this process until I've written the example a total of 4 times or I can write it easily from memory, whichever takes longest.
 (Except for mundane things like declaring example data, which I'll Ctrl-C from Grus's code.)
+Wherever there's an exception - wherever the book's code is too simple/mundane to bother copying in detail - I'll note it in comments.
     -I will annotate the chapter's code with my own notes.
 These will be for my own personal advancement/learning and thus probably not useful to anyone else.
     -Other than the annotations, this code will be almost identical to the book's.
 2) At the same time, whenever an example provides an opportunity to invent a more advanced or differently-optimized version of itself, I will create my own variant.